Before you begin:

 Get as many regular and certified copies that you think you will ever need.
 You may want to get 5-10 copies just to be sure you always have some if needed.
 Put them in a safe place where you can access them years later!

-If the adoptee is changing his or her name, you will need to provide a certified copy of the Decree of Adoption and the new birth certificate to the Social Security Office.
+If the adoptee is changing their name, you will need to provide a certified copy of the Decree of Adoption and the new birth certificate to the Social Security Office.
 After that, the DMV and any other agencies can change the person's name.